• Skip to primary navigation

 Reuse your manila folders.

 Reuse USED manila folders by turning them inside out and using the unused inside tab to write the content.
-You can also use manila folder labels to cover the previous labels on the folders.
-Be sure to pick the right size for your manila folder tabs.
+You can also use Manila folder labels (Affiliate Link) to cover the previous labels (Affiliate Link) in the folders.
+Pick the correct size file labels (Affiliate Link) for your manila folder tabs (Affiliate Link).
 They can vary from 2 inches to 5 inches.
-I found this item on Amazon.
-You can click on it and buy it there. (affiliate)
+Amazon carries several sizes you can get the right one for you.

 No hanging folders are necessary for long-term files.

-Use one bin and have at least two to three (or more) years in it to save space.
+Use one bin that can hold at least two to three (or more) years to save space.

-It will be full, but it's just paper. -- Remember, space is valuable in any home, so fill them up.
-You can easily revisit these bins and remove unneeded papers after three years.
+The bin may be full, but it's just paper.
+Remember, space is valuable in any home, so fill it up.
+After three years, you can easily revisit these bins and remove unneeded papers.

 Use a clear bin and label the years on the front.

 Clear containers help you see quickly what is in them.
-These bins below are a six-pack from Amazon (affiliate).
+These clear bins below are a four-pack from Amazon (affiliate), or you can buy one.
 Click through if you want to get more details.

 Shred letters that make you sad or angry.